Manual scan

 any number above 0 — to enable the Windows updates scan and set the timeout for the scan (in minutes) as the specified number.

-• /wuahcount:{x} the number of recent entries in the Windows Update history that will be collected while scanning an asset.
+• /wuahcount:{x} specifies the number of recent Windows Update history entries to collect.
 By default, the value is 5000 entries.

 • /logoff logs the current user off (post-scan);